pynbody/tangos/docs/first_steps_changa+ahf.md

  Let's pick this command apart

-  * `tangos_manager` is the command-line tool to administrate your tangos database
+  * `tangos` is the command-line tool to administrate your tangos database
   * `add` is a subcommand to add a new simulation
   * `tutorial_changa` identifies the simulation we're adding

 Note that all _tangos_ command-line tools provide help.
-For example `tangos_manager --help` will show you all subcommands, and `tangos_manager add --help` will tell you more about the possible options for adding a simulation.
+For example `tangos --help` will show you all subcommands, and `tangos add --help` will tell you more about the possible options for adding a simulation.

 At this point, the database knows about the existence of timesteps and their halos in our simulation, but nothing about the properties of those halos or groups.
 We need to add more information before the database is useful.